History of the Cowichan Lawn Bowling Club

 The Cowichan Lawn Bowling Club is affiliated with Bowls South Island, Bowls B.C. and Bowls Canada.
 In addition to CLBC, Bowls South Island includes about ten clubs from Victoria and the Saanich peninsula.
 Our association with these organizations allows our bowlers to compete in tournaments anywhere in British Columbia.
 In addition, our affiliation with Bowls Canada allows our bowlers to play in national and international tournaments.
 If you visit other countries, you are often welcome to bowl as a guest on their greens.

 The CLBC Board consists of a President, Vice President, Past President, Secretary and Treasurer.
-In addition, individual members of the Board take on responsibility for Games, Greens, Clubhouse, Membership, Grounds and Garden, Maintenance and Publicity.
+In addition, individual members of the Board take on responsibility for Games, Greens, Clubhouse, Membership, Maintenance and Publicity.

 Current annual dues are $180.
 A portion of the fee goes to Bowls B.C. and Bowls Canada to support lawn bowling activities throughout the country.